allandx/tf-ubuntuec2/README.md

-# bashtestingec2
+# Ubuntu EC2 terraform and bash scripting
-Repo aims to create a standard ubuntu ec2 in AWS with Terraform.
+Repo aims to create a standard Ubuntu Ec2 in AWS with Terraform with the following resources:

+- Vpc, subnet, route table, SG, IGW, AMI, keypair, instance

 It authenticates into AWS using credentials file in ~/.aws/config.
-The profile name shall be named "cc"
+The profile name shall be named "cc" Key name is "my_key" using existing id_rsa.pub in ~/.ssh located within local machine